How to Keep Your Dog Out of the Litter Box Ideas

 - Meowspace – A clear, ventilated box that you can put the litter box inside and the cat can access through a cat door that keeps larger dogs out.

-- Litter box furniture – You can also try using a specially designed liter box that is both difficult for dogs to access and is nicely disguised as a piece of furniture, for example, the Out of Sight Litter Box.
+- Litter box furniture – You can also try using a specially designed liter box that is both difficult for dogs to access and is nicely disguised as a piece of furniture, for example, the Nora Designer Litter Box Chest.

 - Self cleaning litter box – Part of the battle is keeping the litter box clean so that dogs never have access to their forbidden treats.
 Try a self cleaning litter box, like the Litter Robot, to stay on top of the cleaning.